MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

   mappings of all the entry points are described in the `Mapping v2 Entry Points to v3 Callbacks`_ section later in this document.

+* In V2, a method called *correct_extension* would be implemented in plugins to adapt sundew messages via *parent.msg.headers['sundew_extension']* to the plugin specific functionalities.

+  In V3, there is no need to call this method.
+The *msg* does not have any key for *sundew_extension* available.
+Not being used.

   Each v3 notification message acts like a python dictionary.
 Below is a table mapping fields from the v2 sarra representation to the one in sr3: